EliasHaaralahti/congestion-sim/README.md

 ### Running the discrete-event simulation

-- Add a HDF5 datafile generated with CARLA under folder simulation/runs/.
-The filename can be provided in main.py or in data.py (change default parameter value).
-Currently main.py does not accept arguments.
+- Generate a HDF5 datafile with CARLA and place the file under `simulation/runs/`.
-- Run python main.py.
-The simulation will run and create a json file under simulation/results.
-The results file contains the output of the simulation.
+- Run the DES simulation by executing main.py with proper command line arguments.
+For more information run the command `python main.py -h`.
+When the simulation is done, the output will be placed as json files under `simulation/results/<run_id>/`.
+The file `results.json` contains the simulation output, while the file `yolo_results.json` contains information about YOLO bounding boxes for visualization purposes.
-- Run python visualize.py to visualize the results/results.json file.
-By changing the main function parameters the visualization will create a video or it will be interactive, which means the simulation is shown one step at a time and any button click progresses the simulation by SKIP_STEPS, which is defined in the visualize.py file.
-No button to close the window currently, recommended approach is to close the python process with ctrl+c.
-Might require sometimes clicking the window again after that.
+- To visualize the results of the DES simulation, run the file `visualize.py` with the proper command line arguments.
+See `python visualize.py -h` for more information.
+The visualization is either interactive or saves a video.
+To proceed in the interactive visualization, click any key.

 ## Division of work